Lizard-Ranger/PI-Frame/README.md

-# Raspberry PI Photo Frame
+# PI Frame
- Photo Frame on Rpi3 with Google Drive 2 weekly sync
+Pi Frame is a "Digital Photo Frame" Built on a  Raspberry PI 3 with Google Drive accsess.

-This is my first commit
+I built this as a gift for my Mother on her birthday.

+The requirements for this build:
+   Raspberry pi 3
+   32 Gb Micro SD card